Brendan Donovan Player Props: Cardinals vs. Rockies

 Brendan Donovan At The Plate

-- Donovan has two home runs and two walks while batting .233.
+- Donovan has two home runs and two walks while hitting .235.

-- In five of eight games this season, Donovan has had at least one hit, including one game with multiple hits.
+- In six of nine games this year, Donovan has had at least one hit, including one game with multiple hits.

-- He has gone deep in two of eight games played this year, and in 6.1% of his plate appearances.
+- In nine games played this year, he has gone deep in two of them.

-- Donovan has driven in a run in three games this year (37.5%), including two games with multiple runs batted in.
+- In three games this season (33.3%), Donovan has picked up an RBI, including two games with multiple runs batted in.

-- In three of eight games this season, he has scored, including multiple runs once.
+- In four games this season (44.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.